 Every student deserves a learning environment that fosters growth and belonging, where they are safe and free from harm.
 However, such a learning environment is not possible if corporal punishment is allowable under the guise of “discipline.”

-Corporal punishment is still legal in schools across 19 states.
-While many states have banned the use of corporal punishment, more than 106,000 children received corporal punishment during the 2015-16 school year.
+Corporal punishment is still legal in schools in 21 states, with more than 106,000 children receiving corporal punishment during the 2015-16 school year.

 Black students disproportionately receive corporal punishment in schools as well as students with disabilities, making this a key racial justice and educational equity issue.